Registered Member MBACP

 My training is Integrative, which means it draws on a number of approaches to Counselling and Psychotherapy.
 This helps me to adapt our work to meet your specific needs.
 I also undertake Continuous Professional Development and receive regular Supervision, which supports me in the work we do together.

-Alongside my private practice, I work as a Volunteer Counsellor within a local counselling charity and a Support Worker for an organisation which helps vulnerable and marginalised people gain the independence they need to move on with their lives.
+Alongside my private practice, I work as a Volunteer Counsellor within a local counselling charity.
+My previous experience includes volunteering as a Counsellor within a GP practice and a Bereavement charity, as well as working as a Support Worker for an organisation which helps vulnerable and marginalised people gain the independence they need to move on with their lives.

 Please do contact me if you would like to discuss working together, or have any questions.